Passport to English Logo

 I'm not tired.
 Neither am I.

-Present - With verbs in the present tense you use so or neither, then do and then the subject (I).
-See the examples below.
+Present Tense - With verbs in the present tense, use so or neither, then a form of the verb do (do, does), and the subject.
+See the following examples.

 I swim.
 So do I.